knime/knime-python/org.knime.python3.nodes/documentation.md

 group_id: org.knime.python3.nodes.tests # Will be concatenated with the name to an ID
 version: 4.6.0 # First version of the KNIME Analytics Platform, for which this extension can be used
 vendor: KNIME AG, Zurich, Switzerland # Who offers the extension
+license_file: LICENSE.TXT # Best practice: put your LICENSE.TXT next to the knime.yml; otherwise you would need to change to path/to/LICENSE.txt
 ```

 The `id` will be of the form `group_id.name`.
 It needs to be a unique identifier for your extension, so it is a good idea to encode your username or company's URL followed by a logical structure as `group_id` to prevent `id` clashes.
 For example a developer from KNIME could encode its URL to `org.knime` and add `python3.nodes.tests` to indicate that the extension is a member of `tests` of `nodes` which are part of `python3`.